au-nlp/project-milestone-p2-group-9/README.md

 ## Team Contributions
 **Hjalte V. Vinther:** <br>
-Literature searching, report writing, report polishing/proofreading, writing and proofreading the README.md file, setting up the main.ipynb file, debugging of errors throughout the codebase, assisted with coding on: (dataset_tds.py, inference_tds.py, model_tds.py, train_satm.py, main.ipynb)
+Literature searching and reading, conducting research, setting up the main.ipynb file, assisting with coding throughout the different parts of the system, writing and proofreading the README.md file, report writing and polishing/proofreading.

 **Jiqiang Dong:** <br>
 Finding and reading reference papers, conducting research, mainly generating the pseudo-summary dataset, running large-scale training on the full dataset, and contributing to report writing.